Thomas Dulorme: Dulorme vs. Ennis

 In his next fight, Dulorme fought Jaron Ennis, who was ranked #7 by The Ring, #3 by the IBF, #5 by the WBO and WBA and #6 by the WBC at welterweight.
 Dulorme lost the fight via a first-round knockout.

+Dulorme vs. Ortiz Jr

+On April 27, 2024 in Fresno, CA, Dulorme was scheduled to face Vergil Ortiz Jr. in the 10-round bout at super welterweight.
+Dulorme lost the fight by knockout in the first round with liver shot.